tmobile/magentaA11y/how-to/color-contrast.md

 {:/}

 #### <strong>Background images and gradients</strong>

-When you come across text that sits on top of a background image, you can use a color picker tool to get representative hex codes from the image.
-In Chrome's DevTools, under the "Styles" tab you can click on any of the color boxes to bring up the Color Picker popup.
-Within the popup there is an eyedropper icon that you can activate which allows you to capture colors on the page by hovering them with your curser.
-Click on the desired area of the background image to capture the color.
-The hex value will be displayed in the Color Picker (see example image below).
+- Identify instances of text and user insterface elements that sit on top of background images or color gradients
+- Use a color picker tool to get representative hex codes from the background
+- In Chrome's DevTools, under the "Styles" tab you can click on any of the color boxes to bring up the Color Picker popup
+- Within the popup, activate the eyedropper icon
+- Hover over the desired area on the background image with your cursor and click
+- The hex value will be displayed in the Color Picker (see example image below)

 {::nomarkdown}
 <example>